HeyWray/tw-adv-ocroo-2025/preliminary/performance_tasks.md

   ]
 }
 6. What are the names of the two processes that just communicated?
+> Curl & FastAPI

+7. Modify the simple_api.py so that it works correctly with your implementation and complete any TODO markers

+8. Demonstrate the use of at least two other end points below:

+First one is "video_frame_ocr"
+>curl 127.0.0.1:8000/video/demo/frame/42/ocr
 >
-6. Modify the simple_api.py so that it works correctly with your implementation and complete any TODO markers
-7. Demonstrate the use of at least two other end points below:
+>["I finally saw The Matrix today. \n It was the best documentary \n I've ever seen. \n  \n "]%

+Second is "video"
+>curl 127.0.0.1:8000/video/demo
 >
->
->
+>{"fps":23.976023976023978,"frame_count":15152,"duration_seconds":631.9646666666666}%